 Policyholders who are members of a safety group may also qualify for an additional group dividend if the group has favorable results.
 These dividends are based on the group's loss history rather than the company's individual history.
 This means that those who are in a safety group could potentially earn two separate dividends from Texas Mutual, an individual dividend and a group dividend.

-Texas Mutual has distributed dividends each year for the past 19 years, bringing the total payout to more than $2.2 billion since 1999.
-This year, we're distributing a company-record $260 million to approximately 45,000 policyholder owners.
+Texas Mutual has distributed dividends each year for the past 20 years, bringing the total payout to $2.5 billion since 1999.
+This year, we're distributing a company-record $280 million to more than 50,000 policyholder owners.

 Frequently asked questions for dividend recipients

 Dividends are paid in late June.
 Policyholders are able to log in to texasmutual.com and see whether or not they'll be receiving a dividend by mid-June.
 Those who don't have a texasmutual.com account but wish to login and see their dividend information should call our Information Services Center at (800) 859-5995.